Build Marketing Around Sales, Not the Other Way Around

 • One-pagers or product enablement material

-• Trade show materials if that’s your main motion
+• Trade show materials, if that’s your primary sales motion

-Base your year around where your buyers already are e.g, LinkedIn, trade shows, webinars, and build only the assets that meet those moments.
+Build your plan around where your buyers already are, whether that’s LinkedIn, trade shows, or webinars, and create only the assets that meet them in those moments.
 Make that collateral evergreen.
 Once it’s in place, echo it across your marketing channels.

-At this stage, you don’t have enough data to know which channels are “the best.”
+At this stage, you don’t have enough data to know which channels perform best.
 That’s fine.
 Don’t over-engineer it.

-Show up where your buyers already hang out:
+Show up where your buyers already spend time:

 • Founder-led LinkedIn